Type of trainings

 This type of training requires you to be in good shape and have high levels of endurance.
 It is not suitable for those with heart problems, back or knee injuries or high blood pressure or for pregnant women.

 helps keep your body in shape and, as the name suggests, strengthen your muscles

 This varied training takes place at a leisurely pace.
 It boosts muscle tone and improves total body shape.
-During the session you use things like step benches, dumbbells, fitballs, Bosu balls, rubber expanders and bars.
+During the session you use things like step benches, dumbbells, fitballs, Bosu balls and rubber expanders.
 BodyToning is suitable for people of all ages and levels of fitness.

-You can choose between 45-minute and 55-minute sessions.
-The training is suitable for people of all ages and levels of fitness.
+One session lasts 45-minute and the training is suitable for people of all ages and levels of fitness.

 Circuit training takes place in the gym with a group size of no more than 12 people.
 That way the trainer gets to work with each of the participants personally and check that they are doing the exercises correctly.

 Exercises of various levels of difficulty and intensity are done during the session to develop your endurance and muscle strength.
 Different techniques are used as well as a variety of equipment, including dumbbells, medicine balls, plyoboxes, wall bars, rubber expanders and speed ladders.